 Mortgage rates after Brexit

 The BoE cut the interest rate to 0.25% and then to 0.1% in March 2020 in emergency moves to control the economic shock of the coronavirus outbreak.

-This takes the cost of borrowing back to its lowest level ever.
+This took the cost of borrowing back to its lowest level ever.